open-telemetry/oteps/text/0092-logs-vision.md

 This is important because we believe software that was created before OpenTelemetry should not be disregarded and should benefit from OpenTelemetry efforts where possible.

+Specifically, we should be able to collect the following sources:
+- Log files, especially those emitted by container runtimes
+- Syslog
+- Systemd/Journald
+- Windows Event Log
+- Gelf
+- Event Tracing for Windows (ETW)
+- JSON over TCP or UDP
+- Fluent Forward Protocol

 ### Auto-instrumentation